AlexanderMakarov/activitywatch-ets/README.md

 - [x] Add "in_only_if_window_app" to strategies (similar to out_only_not_afk).
 - [x] Change licence.
 - [x] Add "density" characteristic for the `ActivityByStrategy` to choose "basic activity".
+- [x] Add ID-s to ActivityByStrategy-ies and show them in ActivityWatch UI.
+- [x] Add (revert) "tuner" to ask users for "basic activity" ID ^ and correct weights in find_basic_activity_interval.
 - [ ] Add ability to separate distinct activity by name, like 'ETS' or 'Slack meeting' in Window events.
+      Such activities should be configured separately, like don't need cut by AFK.
       For Slack meetings need to separate calls and texting.
       If it is Huddle call then title is "Slack - UserName - Huddle".
+And don't cut by AFK!
       If it is texting to specific user or channel title is "UserName - WorkspaceName - Slack".
       For Firefox titles it is possible to parse Jira ID or some webapp name.
       I.e. add ability to separate into "activity" not only by the whole "title" but by fraction.